8800 Block of Sunset Blvd. West Hollywood, CA 90069 | map |

 In 1936 it's unknown how Galbro fitted into this, whether doing a sub-lease from Central Funding or perhaps they bought out the lease and dealt directly with the Harmons.

-1936 - Looking east toward Horn Ave. with the proposed theatre site on the left.
+Looking east toward Horn Ave. in 1936 with the proposed theatre site on the left.

-1941 - A similar look east from San Vicente toward Horn Ave. five years later.
+A look east from San Vicente toward Horn Ave. in 1941.
 Nope, no theatre or anything resembling a 90' illuminated tower.

 Thanks to Lisa for locating the 1936 and 1941 images.
 They make an appearance on the Water and Power Associates Museum page "